 In light of this, Chang recommends checking if the pool, hot tub, spa, or water play area you want to visit is enforcing social distancing guidelines from the CDC.
 He also suggests checking to see what hygiene measures are in place and specifically look for hand sanitizers, public posting of social distancing instructions, cleaning schedules, and whether or not employees are practicing good social distancing.

 “Once you have the opportunity to evaluate a location, continue to practice social distancing, wear masks while you’re not in the water, and be smart about hand hygiene.
 Bring disinfectant wipes to clean the area around where you are leaving your belongings,” said Chang.

 Beaches and lakes present a separate issue since there is no chlorination or reliable water quality measurement.
 Since the virus that causes COVID-19 has been detected in sewer systems and wastewater, presumably, viral particles could potentially be found in lakes or oceans as well.

 “The volume of water in a lake or ocean will likely dilute the infectious particles quickly, and I think transmission through the water remains unlikely,” said Chang.
 “However, the potential for proximity to other people and contamination of frequently touched services still apply, so social distancing, wearing masks, and hand hygiene are the best ways to protect yourself and your family.”

-For more information on water safety, visit the AAP website.
 For more resources and articles on COVID-19, visit our information center.